-- The purpose of this report is to seek approval to incur capital expenditure of £499,925 from capital scheme number 32274/BGE/MID to deliver the identified essential additional teaching space required to facilitate the placement of a Learning Places 'bulge' cohort at Middleton Primary School.
-This provision will accommodate a 30 pupil bulge cohort due to occupy the school from September 2016.
-These monies include the £105,585 of underwriting costs approved under a previous design cost report. - 2.
-As a consequence of rising birth rate, new housing developments and increased migration into the Middleton Park area there is a requirement to provide additional, temporary, accommodation at Middleton Primary School.
+- 4. As a consequence of rising birth rate, new housing developments and increased migration into the Gipton and Harehills area there is a requirement to provide additional, temporary, accommodation at Hovingham Primary School.
 This will support a one off 'bulge' cohort of 30 pupil places which are not currently available within the area of need.
-This temporary accommodation is to be delivered under the City Council's Learning Places Programme, which aims to ensure the Local Authorities statutory duties are met with respect to ensuring a school place for every child within the city.
-These works will utilise pre-existing framework contracts for delivering school accommodation. - 3.
-This project will be delivered under the City Council's Learning Places Programme; which aims to ensure the Local Authority's statutory duties are met with respect to ensuring a school place for every child within the city.
-The works will be procured via the YORbuild 2 Framework Agreement as advised by LCC Procurement.

-- 4. The additional accommodation at Middleton Primary School will take effect from September 2016 and will allow the 30 place 'bulge' cohort to be accommodated for the commencement of the 2016/17 academic year.
-The admission limit for the school will rise for September 2016 as a one-off temporary increase.
-The accommodation detailed within the report will be purpose built and will remain at Middleton Primary School once the 'bulge' cohort has passed through the school. - 5.
-The project is to be delivered by Children's Services in conjunction with the duly appointed construction partner allocated via the YORbuild 2 Framework agreement.
+This accommodation is to be delivered under the City Council's Learning Places Programme, which aims to ensure the Local Authorities statutory duties are met with respect to ensuring a school place for every child within the city.
+These works will utilise pre-existing framework contracts for delivering school accommodation. - 5.
+This project will be delivered under the City Council's Learning Places Programme which aims to ensure the Local Authority's statutory duties are met with respect to ensuring a school place for every child within the city.
+The works will be procured via the YORbuild 2 Framework Agreement as advised by LCC Procurement. - 6.
+The additional accommodation at Hovingham Primary School will take effect from September 2016 and will allow the 30 place 'bulge' cohort to be accommodated for the commencement of the 2016/17 academic year.
+The admission limit for the school will rise from September 2016 as a temporary increase.
+The accommodation detailed within the report will be purpose built and will remain at Hovingham Primary School once the 'bulge' cohort has passed through the school. - 7.
+Hovingham Primary is currently in consultation to expand by 1FE.
+Should the outcome of the consultation process and subsequent final decision be in favour of the proposed expansion, the proposed 2016 bulge cohort works identified in this report takes due regard of the site constraints and would form part of the overall accommodation strategy and support the permanent need in the Gipton and Harehills area, thus reducing the notional cost of a permanent expansion programme on this school site. - 8.
+The project is to be delivered by Children's Services in conjunction with the duly appointed construction partner appointed via the YORbuild 2 Framework agreement.